wenhuchen/HDSA-Dialog/README.md

 ```

 ## 3. Reproducibility
-- We release the pre-trained predictor model in [google drive](https://drive.google.com/open?id=1x2K07nMEFrmbzPZNNbJ6M93dE3EYcS-0), you can put the zip file into checkpoints/predictor and unzip it to get the save_step_15120 folder.
+- We release the pre-trained predictor model in checkpoints/predictor, you can put the zip file into checkpoints/predictor and unzip it to get the save_step_15120 folder.
 ```
 CUDA_VISIBLE_DEVICES=0 python3.5 train_predictor.py --do_eval --test_set test --load_dir /tmp/output/save_step_15120
 ```